 With my little Folder permission issue, I’ve looked at other Bugbounty programs that would be vulnerable and submitted them, I have closed my HackerOne account off the back of the outcome for the following reasons:

 - Scope Lethargy

-- My times better spent on other platforms
+- My times better spent

 With my two submissions of low privilege user to SYSTEM and the confidence that other vendors have acknowledged and rewarded me quite well on other private programs I quickly descended into nothing burgers.

 When you submit a good bug in defence software or networking software you would except a level of maturity for good creative bugs (any bug that works is creative in it’s own right) , it’s not convoluted, it’s a very easy attack, silly almost, but both bounced even though the scopes clearly state privilege escalation from the endpoint is desired, that’s what they got.